totemo/watson/README.md

     /w filter add Notch

 then edits by both totemo and Notch will be added to the display as they are encountered in chat.
+Of course, it's not necessary to type two add commands.
+You can just use:

+    /w filter add Notch totemo

 Setting a filter also sets the current player of interest.
 So after "/w filter add Notch", subsequent screenshots will have the name Notch added to them (see Screenshot Management), even when no edits by Notch have been listed in chat.
 This feature can be used to tag a screenshot with the name of any player, irrespective of whether that player has made any edits.
 Note, however, that the next query result that passes the filter will change the currently selected player.

 To list the current set of filters, use either of:

     /w filter list
     /w filter

-To remove a filter:
+To remove one or more filters, use "/w filter remove" with a list of player names:

     /w filter remove Notch